Members of the Board of Wren Music are volunteers who serve as both Directors of the limited company and Trustees of the Charity.

-If you feel you have something to offer as a Wren Music Director/Trustee, please contact the Chairman Jon Bell at email@example.com
+If you feel you have something to offer as a Wren Music Director/Trustee, please email firstname.lastname@example.org

 In my work life, I am a clinical pharmacist and manager at Torbay Hospital and am proud to have worked in the NHS since moving to Devon in 1988.
 I have particular interests in quality improvement, patient safety and healthcare education and have had the privilege to part of a partnership project between Torbay and Laikipia County in Kenya.